Clemson-Software-Engineering/Recipe-Builder/README.md

 #### Can a user see the price for each item in the recipe, including the total for the prospective purchase, on Recipe-Builder?
 Yes, Recipe-Builder will show the user the price for each item in the recipe, where to find it in the store, and the total dollar amount for all of the items.

+## Contributors and Guidelines

+#### Want to Contribute?
+We would love any help on this project, and encourage people to reach out on any issues posted if they would like to work and contribute towards Recipe-Builder.

+#### How to Contribute:
+Users that are looking to make changes to any issues they've been assigned can copy the repo with the instructions in [Installation].
+To merge changes to the main branch, users can ask to make a pull request, after which their changes will be reviewed and hopefully merged.